pena-rodrigo/pena-rodrigo.github.io/team/index.md

 Pena's Lab is set to open in August 2023.
 We are currently seeking assistance at various levels.

-As an affirmative action and equal opportunity employer, Pena's Lab, affiliated with the Biological Sciences Department at Florida Atlantic University, is committed to fostering a diverse team.
-We strongly encourage women and minority applicants to apply and join Pena's Lab.
+As an affirmative action and equal opportunity employer, the Pena Lab, affiliated with the Biological Sciences Department at Florida Atlantic University, is committed to fostering a diverse team.
+We strongly encourage women and minority applicants to apply and join the Pena Lab.
 Your contribution is highly valuable!

 {% include section.html %}